NathanViaud/epoc-hub/content/terms.md

 ## 12. Contact information

-If you have any question about these Terms, please contact use at .
+If you have any question about these Terms, please contact us at .